GuansongPang/ADRepository-Anomaly-detection-datasets/Readme.md

 }
 ```

 There are some concerns on the use of these popular datasets.
-Check out the below paper for more detail.
+Check out the below paper for more detail and the recommended datasets therein at [here](https://compete.hexagon-ml.com/practice/competition/39/).
 ```bibtex
 @article{wu2021current,
   title={Current time series anomaly detection benchmarks are flawed and are creating the illusion of progress},